-Join Joseph Lowery for an in-depth discussion in this video Course requirements, part of Fundamentals of Cloud Data Storage.
+Join Joseph Lowery for an in-depth discussion in this video Course requirements, part of Learning Cloud Data Storage.

 - To follow along with this course, the requirements are pretty straightforward.
 From a tools perspective, you'll need a code editor and a number of browsers for testing.
 You can use whichever code editor you prefer.
 I'm going to be working with Sublime Text on the Mac, a really robust code editor available for both Mac and Windows.
 Of course, to explore a set of online services, like cloud data storage, it goes without saying that you'll need an internet connection.
 Most of our browser demonstrations and testing will be done with recent versions of standard based browsers like Google Chrome.